danielpinelli/primers-design/README.md

 obiconvert --skip-on-error --fasta -t ./TAXO --ecopcrdb-output=database_mullidae_dloop > /root/.../mullidae_dloop.fasta
 ```
 ## Step 4 : Primer design
 Design the primers according to several criteria with ecoPrimers on the files in ecopcr format.
-Specify the maximum shadow of errors (inconsistencies) allowed by primer (-e 3), specify the minimum and maximum length of the barcode excluding primers (-l 100 -L 150), specify the taxid to amplify ( 87757) and the counterexample taxid (342443).
+Specify the maximum number of errors (inconsistencies) allowed by primer (-e 3), specify the minimum and maximum length of the barcode excluding primers (-l 100 -L 150), specify the taxid to amplify ( 87757) and the counterexample taxid (342443).
 ```
 ecoPrimers -d database_mullidae_dloop -e 3 -l 100 -L 150 -r 87757 -E 342443 > mullus_barcodes.ecoprimers
 ```